Spectacular & Absolutely Free Things to Do in Oslo, Norway in 2026

 Climb the roof of Oslo Opera House

-Walking on the gentle, marble-covered slopes of the opera theatre roof is one of a kind Oslo experience, as it reveals the beauty of the Norwegian fjords by using a light immersion of architecture into the close-by water landscape.
+Walking on the gentle, marble-covered slopes of the opera theatre roof is one of a kind Oslo experience.
+It reveals the beauty of the Norwegian fjords by immersing architecture into the close-by water landscape.

-The Opera House offers a beautiful view over the city and Oslofjord.
-On the other side of the water, there is the harbor promenade along Langkaia street on west side of Bjorvika, the pier, Oslo harbor warehouse and SALT, a combination of sauna and public events.
+People gather here because the Opera House offers a beautiful view over the city and Oslofjord.
+And sometimes, mostly in summer, the Opera plaza often hosts free outdoor performances.
+On the other side of the water, there is the harbor promenade along Langkaia street on west side of Bjorvika, the pier, Oslo harbour warehouse and SALT, a combination of sauna and public events.

-The large and almost unnoticeably-framed windows of the Opera House reflect the water and the city in shades of blue and turquoise, offering a completely different show on their own.
+The large and almost unnoticeably-framed windows of the Opera House reflect the water and the city in shades of blue and turquoise, , creating a mesmerizing show of their own.

 🔥 More to enjoy about Oslo opera House:

-If you plan to expand your visit for a performance, you can do it without problems.
+If you plan to expand your visit for a performance, you can do it without worrying about the language.
 The seats of te opera have a digital libretto in Norwegian and English.

-In front of the Oslo Opera house, on the water, floats “She Lies” a permanent installation made of stainless steel framing and glass panels.
-The floating structure reflects the surroundings and changes its shades and position, adopting natural conditions: water level, wind, colors of the sky and sea.
+In front of the Oslo Opera House, on the water, floats ‘She Lies,’ a permanent installation made of stainless steel framing and glass panels.
+This floating structure reflects its surroundings and subtly changes in appearance, adapting to natural conditions such as the water level, wind, and the colors of the sky and sea.
 So much beauty, free of charge.

 Visit the futuristic Nio Store in Oslo

-Electric cars are taking over Norway.
-Oslo, in particular.
-And have done this for some time.
-But Nio, a Chinese pioneer in premium electric vehicle market, is certainly making a statement right now, right in the very center of Oslo, on the famous Karl Johans gate, inside Karl Johan Hotel.
+Electric cars are taking over Norway, especially in Oslo, and have been doing so for some time.
+However, Nio, a Chinese pioneer in the premium electric vehicle market, is certainly making a statement right now, right in the very center of Oslo.
+On the famous Karl Johans gate, inside the Karl Johan Hotel.

-If you’re into smart, high-performance, electric vehicles, then Nio’s new five-star showroom is the place you should pay a free visit while in Oslo.
+If you’re into smart, high-performance electric vehicles, then Nio’s five-star showroom (Nio House) is a must-visit while you’re in Oslo.
+And it’s free to enter.

-Some of the exhibits are certainly out of this world.
-Among the electric cars exhibited in the futuristic Nio showroom in Oslo there is Nio EP9, one of the the fastest (217 mph) and most expensive EV ever built, valued at approximately $3.48 million.
+Some of the exhibits are truly out of this world.
+When I visited the futuristic Nio showroom in Oslo, among the electric cars displayed was the Nio EP9.
+That’s one of the fastest (217 mph) and most expensive EVs ever built, valued at approximately $3.48 million.

-The Norwegian Nio Showroom features cars on display, as well as areas for discussion and relaxation, including an open meeting room, a “playground”, a library, a store, and a lovely café.
-All these grouped around a central area with a cinema-style layout that connects the two floors of the store and is covered by a glass ceiling.
+The Norwegian Nio Showroom showcases the brand’s cars and also offers plenty of spaces to relax and connect — including an open meeting room, a “playground,” a library, a shop, and a charming café.
+All of these are arranged around a central hub with a cinema-style layout that links the showroom’s two floors and sits beneath a striking glass ceiling.

 🔥 Stop to relax: ground floor | Nio Café, where you can enjoy coffee, tea and pastry at very accessible prices.

-I first became familiar with the Freia brand on a cold winter night when I saw their large advertisement sign illuminating from a tall building on Karl Johans Gate, the main street in Oslo.
-Along that same street, at number 31 on the ground floor of the Grand Hotel, stood their small and charming historical store, Freiabutikken, awaiting visitors.
+I first became familiar with the Freia brand on a cold winter night, when I noticed their large glowing sign shining from the top of a tall building on Karl Johans Gate, Oslo’s main street.
+A little further down, at number 31 on the ground floor of the Grand Hotel, there was their small, charming historical store, Freiabutikken, awaiting visitors.

-In the early 20th century, the Freia boutique had a luxurious and elegant interior decorated in the contemporary Louis Seize style, which was the store’s signature for many years.
+In the early 20th century, the Freia boutique had a luxurious, elegant interior designed in the Louis Seize style, – a look that became the store’s signature for many years.

-This exclusive atmosphere attracted members of the upper class from far and wide, with long lines forming outside the store, especially during Christmas, to experience the beautifully decorated windows and taste Freia’s chocolates.
-At the time, Freia produced 50% of all chocolate in Norway, and after the end of chocolate rationing in the 1950s, the lines at Freiabutikken grew even longer.
+This exclusive atmosphere drew members of the upper class from near and far, with long lines forming outside the store, especially at Christmas, some only to admire the beautifully decorated windows, while others to taste Freia’s chocolates.
+At the time, Freia produced half of all chocolate in Norway, and when chocolate rationing ended in the 1950s, the lines at Freiabutikken grew even longer.

-Today, the store has a modern, bright and open interior, and the window displays still attract visitors.
-A small 3D model of the vintage store serves as a reminder of the past atmosphere and décor.
+Today, the store features a modern, bright, and open interior, yet the window displays still draw plenty of visitors.
+A small 3D model of the original boutique serves as a charming reminder of its historic atmosphere and décor.

-The store’s design highlight is a series of marquetry images created using intarsia, which are displayed above the shelves.
-These artworks depict scenes from the factory and the evolution of the chocolate industry.
+One of the design highlights is a series of marquetry artworks made with intarsia, which are displayed above the shelves.
+These pieces depict scenes from the factory and trace the evolution of the chocolate industry.

 🔥 Freia fun, worth the money